mikalv/anything2ed25519/README.md

 ## Notes

-The crypto is safe, however don't be stupid. echo'ing "password", or "abc" or "hello world" or anything common into anything2ed25519 - **don't ever** use that anywhere, since people can guess your private key..
+The crypto is experimental, however don't be stupid. echo'ing "password", or "abc" or "hello world" or anything common into anything2ed25519 - **don't ever** use that anywhere, since people can guess your private key..
 This is like a bitcoin "mnemonic code" and should have at least 24 words..

 ## Author